Several factors go into what a morning routine looks like. Things like having kids, working from home, commuting to work, etc. all play a role.

 Plus, it's a great form of self-care, will get the lingering stress out, and instantly boosts your mood.

-Make a Healthy Breakfast
+Make A Wholesome Breakfast

 Breakfast is the most important meal of the day.
 In order to feel the most productive, it's best to make smart food choices starting in the morning for better mental focus throughout the day.